csh970605/csh970605.github.io/_posts/2023-03-29-Data_Preprocessing.md

 ---
 # What is data preprocessing?<br>

-Data preprocessing is a important task that must be conducted before a dataset can be used for model training.<br>
-Raw data is often noisy and unreliable, and may be missing values. <br>
+Data preprocessing is an important task that must be conducted before a dataset can be used for model training.
+Raw data is often noisy and unreliable, and may be missing values.
 Using such data for modeling can produce misleading results.<br>

 # The need of preprocessed and clean data<br>

-Real world data is gathered from various sources and processes and it may contain irregularities or corrupt data compromising the quality of the dataset.<br>
+The data of real world is gathered from various sources and processes, and it may contain irregularities or corrupt data, compromising the quality of the dataset.<br>
 The typical data quality issues that arise are

-+ **Incomplete**: Data lacks attributes or containing missing values.<br>
++ **Incomplete**: Data lacks attributes or contains missing values.<br>
 + **Noisy**: Data contains erroneous records or outliers.<br>
 + **Inconsistent**: Data contains conflicting records or discrepancies.<br><br>